H2S (radar): Fishpond

 In early 1943 German night fighter operations were improving.
 Between January and April 1943 Bomber Command lost a total of 584 aircraft to the defences.
 Although this represented only 4% of the sorties, this was nevertheless worrying because the increasing daylight length during the summer meant that the defences would inevitably be more effective.
-Several systems were already under development to help the bombers defend themselves, including the Monica radar (a simple adaptation of the original AI Mk.
-IV radar from the RAF's own night fighters) and the Automatic Gun-Laying Turret (AGLT), which was intended to automate defensive fire.
+Several systems were already under development to help the bombers defend themselves, including the Monica radar (a simple adaptation of the original AI Mark IV radar from the RAF's own night fighters) and the Automatic Gun-Laying Turret (AGLT), which was intended to automate defensive fire.
 However, the former proved almost useless in practice, and it was already clear the latter would not be available at least until 1944.

 Dudley Saward, the Bomber Command liaison with the radar teams, visited the Malvern site on 18 April to view progress on the microwave radars and mentioned the problem to Lovell.
 He was particularly frustrated by a raid carried out the night before on 16/17 April on the Škoda Works, where 11.3% of the attacking force was lost due to enemy action and all other issues.
 Mentioning the problems with Monica and especially the AGLT, Saward told Lovell:

 Lovell was aware that this was indeed possible.
 The team promised they could build a sample of a special display that was effectively the opposite of the main mapping display; instead of adjusting the display so the centre-zero was eliminated and thus provide maximum screen space to the map, this new display would adjust the size of the centre-zero until it filled the display, thus making the returns from other aircraft easier to see.
 They only asked that the "whole affair was to be kept quiet to avoid difficulties".

 Saward supplied an electronics technician, Sergeant Walker, and two mechanics, all of whom arrived the next day and immediately set about building a display in Halifax BB360.
 The basic idea was to use the delay timer that reduced the size of the centre-zero as a switch; the existing display would receive returns exactly as it had before, with everything before that timer being suppressed, while a new display would receive everything before that time, and could be adjusted so the centre-zero filled the display.
 This would result in one display showing everything in the air, and a second providing a ground map exactly as before.
 The first experimental system flew on 27 May with a Mosquito providing a target.
 The Mosquito clearly appeared on the display, and photographs of the display caused much excitement.